-Feature 12 18th century field system
+Feature 6 18th century field system

-The land drops significantly in level between fields 3 and 4, between Cow Pasture Covert and Warren Covert this drop is visible as a steep escarpment (feature 12a), facing west, and 3m high.
+The land drops significantly in level between fields 3 and 4, between Cow Pasture Covert and Warren Covert this drop is visible as a steep escarpment (feature 6a), facing west, and 3m high.
 It is aligned south-west to north-east, and continues into Warren Covert as far as the drive, increasing in height to the north.
-This is probably largely natural, though soil has been dumped along its crest in Warren Covert, and a low bank, 0.3m high, can be seen on the stretch between the woods.
-The tithe map (figure 8 (a)) suggests that a track ran along this escarpment in the 1840s.
+This is largely natural, though soil has been dumped along its crest in Warren Covert, and a low bank, 0.3m high, can be seen on the stretch between the woods.
+The tithe map (figure 5.8 (a)) suggests that a track ran along this escarpment in the 1840s.

 To the west of the escarpment are earthwork traces of fields, most of which can be identified on the early maps.
-Immediately west of Cow Pasture Covert is a rectangular, earthen platform (feature 12b) (plate 10), up to 2.9m in height.
+Immediately west of Cow Pasture Covert is a rectangular, earthen platform (feature 6b) (plate 3), up to 2.9m in height.
 Its top is level, and there is a large boulder at the top of the western side.
 The northern end is confused by ridges and hummocks, which appear to join the main scarp, and may be suggestions of other field boundaries.
-This rectangular platform is indicated on maps from 1777 onwards (figure 7 (g)), and by 1832 formed the garden to the farmhouse of Llwyn Dedwydd.
+This rectangular platform was probably originally a natural feature, but it is indicated on maps from 1777 onwards (figure 5.7 (g)), and by 1832 formed the garden to the farmhouse of Llwyn Dedwydd.
 The house itself seems to have been located under Cow Pasture Covert, but nothing can now be seen of it.

-North-east of 12b, projecting from the edge of Warren Covert, is a roughly triangular platform (feature 12c), 0.3m high, with faint traces of a ditch to the north.
-This is in the correct place and at the right orientation to be the corner of a rectangular field shown on the 1832 map (figure 7 (h)) and the tithe map.
-A field junction (figure 7 (i)) to the north of this feature is probably represented on the ground by a curving bank, up to 0.4m high, surrounded by a curved ditch (feature 12d).
+North-east of 6b, projecting from the edge of Warren Covert, is a roughly triangular platform (feature 6c), 0.3m high, with faint traces of a ditch to the north.
+This is in the correct place and at the right orientation to be the corner of a rectangular field shown on the 1832 map (figure 5.7 (h)) and the tithe map.
+A field junction (figure 5.7 (i)) to the north of this feature is probably represented on the ground by a curving bank, up to 0.4m high, surrounded by a curved ditch (feature 6d).
 There are other slight scarps and gullies, which are not easily explained by the maps, some of these may be the result of recent drainage, but others may relate to the field system preceding the 1777 estate map.
 A detailed measured survey is necessary to clarify the earthworks in this area.

-Recommendations for mitigatory measures: Detailed recording including measured survey
+Recommendations for mitigatory measures: Detailed recording including measured survey and trench excavation.

-Feature 13 18th century field system
+Feature 7 18th century field system and late 19th century trough Category C

-Field 4 has numerous scarps running across it, although the maps suggest that this area was covered by only two large fields from 1777.
+Field 3 has numerous scarps running across it, although the maps suggest that this area was covered by only two large fields from 1777.
 Some of the earthworks are probably traces of field drains, but others are clearly field boundaries.
-Feature 13a is a scarp, up to 0.6m in height, running nearly north-south (plate 11).
+Feature 7a is a scarp, up to 0.6m in height, running nearly north-south (plate 4).
 Its northern end is hidden in Warren Covert, but its southern end curves round towards the east.
-The 1777 estate map shows a dotted line (figure 7 (j)), curving at its southern end in exactly the same location.
-Presumably the dotted line indicates that there was no permanent fence or wall along this boundary at that date, and it had gone out of use altogether by 1832, but this is clearly a pre-18th century field boundary, possibly another fragment of the medieval field system.
+The 1777 estate map shows a dotted line (figure 5.7 (j)), curving at its southern end in exactly the same location.
+Presumably the dotted line indicates that there was no permanent fence or wall along this boundary at that date, and it had gone out of use altogether by 1832.